 If there is in any truth at all to the accusation of the suppression of “free energy”, it is surely one of the greatest conspiracies of all time.
 The man generally at the middle of this conspiracy is Nikola Tesla.

 He also made claims that he received many of his ideas from “other beings” and believed he could peek into the future.
-He would go for days with little or no sleep, and would eat sparingly.
+Tesla would go for days with little or no sleep and would eat sparingly.
 He also became obsessed with numerology, and in particular, the number three.
-He further claimed that his brain was “only a receiver”, and that “in the Universe there is a core from which we obtain knowledge!”
-Might he have been referring to the Akashic Record of legend – an ancient knowledge bank?
+Tesla further claimed that his brain was “only a receiver”, and that “in the Universe, there is a core from which we obtain knowledge!”
+Might he have been referring to the Akashic Record of legend?

-By contrast to some of his more extravagant behaviours he was a stickler for tidy dress.
+By contrast to some of his more extravagant behaviors, he was a stickler for a tidy dress.
 He would even send his assistants home to change if they were in any way, what he considered, unkempt.
-He firmly believed if a person looked dishevelled, others would not take them seriously, regardless of the brilliance of their mind.
+He firmly believed if a person looked disheveled, others would not take them seriously.

 Born During Lightning?